 According to the National Insurance Crime Bureau (NICB), Colorado had the second-highest number of hail claims in the US from 2016 to 2018.

 If you live in Colorado Springs (or other cities in Colorado), it’s essential to have comprehensive coverage to prevent you from paying for hail damage.

 Insurance companies sometimes prevent individuals from purchasing last-minute coverage right before a disastrous weather event is predicted to occur.

 If you just moved to beautiful Colorado from another state and haven’t checked your auto insurance coverage for a long time, it’s a good idea to review it now.

 If your vehicle has been damaged in a hailstorm, you should have it inspected and repaired immediately.
-Most insurance companies will have a statute of limitations for hail damage, so to take advantage of your auto insurance policy, have the automobile inspected and repaired as soon as possible.
+Most insurance companies will have a statute of limitations for hail damage, so to take advantage of your auto insurance policy, have the vehicle inspected and repaired as soon as possible.

 When you drive around with what the insurance company calls “unrepaired damage,” you’re already running a risk.
-If you get into an accident and your car is a total loss, the insurance can net off the amount of unrepaired damage that you have on the car, which would in turn decrease the payout you would receive for the total loss.
+If you get into an accident and your car is a total loss, the insurance can net off the amount of unrepaired damage that you have on the car, which would decrease the payout you would receive for the total loss.

 Quick Turnaround and Virtual Estimate at StormWise